AdrianHL/mtg-identify/README.md

 - May not identify cards with obscured or stylized text
 - Fuzzy matching requires cards to be in the database for best results

-## Inventory Management
+## Inventory and Wantlist Management

-The tool supports uploading your card collection as a CSV file to automatically categorize identified cards:
+The tool supports uploading both your card collection (inventory) and wantlists as CSV files:

+### Inventory
 - **CSV Format**: `quantity, card name`
   - First column: Quantity (ignored, but required)
   - Second column: Card name (used for matching)
   - Example: `2,Lightning Bolt` or `1,Annie Joins Up`
 - **Header Row**: Automatically detected and skipped (supports "Qty", "Quantity", "Count")
-- **Storage**: Inventory is saved to localStorage and persists across sessions
+- **Storage**: Saved to localStorage and persists across sessions
 - **Unique Cards**: The system counts unique card names (duplicates are automatically handled)

+### Wantlists
+- **Multiple Files**: Upload multiple CSV files, each representing a separate wantlist
+- **Same CSV Format**: `quantity, card name` (same as inventory)
+- **Drag and Drop**: Supports drag-and-drop for multiple files at once
+- **File Tracking**: Tracks which wantlist files contain each card
+- **Summary Modal**: Shows a summary table after upload with file names and card counts
+- **Storage**: Saved to localStorage and persists across sessions
+- **Clear Function**: Button to clear all wantlists

+### Categorization Logic

 When you process images, identified cards are automatically sorted into:
-- **Wanted**: Cards you don't own yet
+- **In Wantlist**: Cards in your wantlist(s) but NOT in inventory
+  - **Green highlighting** (✓): Indicates you still need these cards
+  - Shows which wantlist files contain each card
+- **In Wantlist & Inventory**: Cards in BOTH your wantlist(s) and inventory
+  - **Yellow/Orange highlighting** (⚠): Warning that these should be removed from your wantlist since you already own them
+  - Shows which wantlist files contain each card
+  - Separate category makes it easy to identify cards that need cleanup
+- **Wanted (Not in Wantlist)**: Cards not in any wantlist or inventory
-- **Owned**: Cards already in your inventory
+- **Owned**: Cards in your inventory but NOT in any wantlist
+- **Unidentified**: Cards that couldn't be identified

+**Note**: Cards in both inventory and wantlist are placed in their own separate category ("In Wantlist & Inventory") with yellow/orange warning styling to make it easy to identify and remove them from your wantlists.

 ## Future Enhancements